j0hnVu/linoffice/README.md

 ### Dependencies

-Dependencies that need to be installed (they should be in the repos of most distributions):
+Dependencies that need to be installed:
 - **Podman**
 - **Podman-Compose**
 - **FreeRDP**  (v3)
+- **Python3** (optional, for the GUI)
+- **PySide6** (optional, for the GUI)

 <details><summary>How to install the dependencies</summary>

-- Ubuntu & Debian: `sudo apt install podman podman-compose freerdp3`
+- Ubuntu & Debian: `sudo apt install podman podman-compose freerdp3 python3 pyside6`
-  - make sure your repo has FreeRDP v3 is only available from Debian 13 and Ubuntu 24.04 onwards; in older versions you need to use backports or install the Flatpak version of FreeRDP (see below).
+  - make sure your repo has FreeRDP v3 is only available from Debian 13 and Ubuntu 24.04 onwards; in older versions you need to use backports or install the Flatpak version of FreeRDP
+  - PySide6 is only available from Debian 13 and Ubuntu 24.10 (!) onwards; in older versions you need to use backports or install them via `pip`
-- Arch: `sudo pacman -Syu podman podman-compose freerdp`
+- Arch: `sudo pacman -Syu podman podman-compose freerdp python pyside6`
-- OpenSUSE: `sudo zypper install podman podman-compose freerdp`
+- OpenSUSE: `sudo zypper install podman podman-compose freerdp python3 python3-pyside6`
-- Fedora & OpenMandriva: `sudo dnf install podman podman-compose freerdp`
+- Fedora: `sudo dnf install podman podman-compose freerdp python3 python-pyside6`
 - Fedora Atomic: `rpm-ostree install podman-compose freerdp`, then reboot (podman is already preinstalled)
-- Other immutable distros (e.g. OpenSUSE MicroOS, SteamOS):
-  - Podman is hopefully preinstalled, check with `podman --version`
+- OpenMandriva: `sudo dnf install podman podman-compose freerdp python pyside6`

-  - Podman-Compose can be installed [via `pip`](https://github.com/containers/podman-compose?tab=readme-ov-file#pip) or manually [installed in your /home directory](https://github.com/containers/podman-compose?tab=readme-ov-file#manual)
+Podman-Compose and PySide6 can also be installed [via `pip`](https://pip.pypa.io/en/stable/installation/).
-  - FreeRDP can be [installed as a Flatpak](https://flathub.org/apps/com.freerdp.FreeRDP), but make sure to give it permission to access the /home folder.
+FreeRDP can also be installed as a [Flatpak](https://flathub.org/apps/com.freerdp.FreeRDP), but make sure to give it permission to access the /home folder.

-Some dependencies that WinApps requires, e.g. netcat, ipconfig, dialog, libnotify, are not necessary to run LinOffice.

 </details>